ubuntu/authd-oidc-brokers/e2e-tests/testing.md

         virsh console e2e-runner
         ```

-    - The domain will automatically shutdown once the initial setup is complete.
-You can then start it again with `virsh start e2e-runner`.
+    - The domain will automatically shutdown once the initial setup is complete, so you need to start it again.
-    - Now that the initial setup is done, we need to create a snapshot of this "fresh install" state, so we can revert to it later when installing authd.

         ```bash
+        virsh start e2e-runner

+        # It will take a while, so make sure to wait until it's up and running
+        sleep 180s
+        ```

+    - Now that the initial setup is done, we need to create a snapshot of this fresh state, so we can revert to it later when installing authd.

+        ```bash
-        virsh snapshot-create-as e2e-runner --name fresh-install --reuse-external
+        virsh snapshot-create-as e2e-runner --name initial-setup --reuse-external
         ```

 ### 3. Install authd and the brokers